 While you’re there you’ll also participate in underwater surveys to log endangered species and changes to reefs and rates of growth.

-There are 2 dance classes per week (in Havana, weeks 1-2 and 5-6) – each approximately one hour long, during which you will be taken through your paces; learning Salsa, Son, Rueda de Casino, Mambo, Cha Cha Cha, the Rumba and perhaps a few other moves you haven’t heard of.
+There are 2 dance classes per week (in Havana, weeks 1-2) – each approximately one hour long, during which you will be taken through your paces; learning Salsa, Son, Rueda de Casino, Mambo, Cha Cha Cha, the Rumba and perhaps a few other moves you haven’t heard of.
 Included in the cost.

 The lessons are a short walk from your Casa, by a licensed dance instructor, and in the evenings there are MANY free live music venues where you can do your homework!

-When you're in Havana (in weeks 1-2 and 5-6) you'll receive 3 hours of intensive group Spanish lessons, Monday to Friday.
+When you're in Havana (in weeks 1-2) you'll receive 3 hours of intensive group Spanish lessons, Monday to Friday.
 We consider this to be an integral part of the program, as direct interaction with the Cuban's, in our experience, makes for a more rewarding and enjoyable experience.